ppone/docs/README.md

 ---
 ####<a name="invoice-send"></a>Sending our first invoice
+Emailing your invoices has never been simplier.
+In fact emailing has been built in Invoiced since day one.

 Now that we have created our first invoice it is time to send it now to Ben.
 We can also view the status of where it is here.  <!-- show invoice status here -->